 The Half Moon Bay History Association’s Education Committee was created to introduce Coastside youth to local history.
 Our first program, fine-tuned over the past five years, brings a blend of history talks and related crafts to third-grade classrooms via a 90-minute interactive visit.

 It is our goal to bring our program to each third-grade class in the four public elementary schools in the Cabrillo School District, and to the two private elementary schools in our Coastside area, every school year.

 The Historic Marker Team has identified 19 buildings on or close to Main Street on which to install exterior plaques to share that history.
 Each marker includes a photo of the original structure or its owner along with a paragraph illustrating each structure’s colorful history.
+Look for them soon!